![]() |

 nodiscard |

-Attempt to accept a client connection in non-blocking fashion.
+Attempts to accept a client connection in non-blocking mode and returns a fully configured Socket.

 Binds the server socket to the configured port and network interface.